 Cornish Fest ‘Piskies and Tommy Knockers – Sights, Sounds and Stories of Cornwall’

-Another special event during the Cornish Festival is the ‘Piskies and Tommy Knockers’ night at the renovated Mineral Point Opera House.
+Another special event during the Cornish Festival in 2017 was the ‘Piskies and Tommy Knockers’ night at the renovated Mineral Point Opera House.
 It included slideshows of historic images, a brass band, a chorus Acappella singers and story tellers.

 The show was split into 3 parts.
 Part One was ‘At Home in Cornwall’, I loved the slideshow showing old photos of Cornwall.